Louisiana First-Time Home Buyer: 2023 Programs and Grants

 Louisiana first-time home buyer programs

-The Louisiana Housing Corporation (LHC)4 offers a wide range of assistance to first-time buyers in the state.
-However, these are mostly geared toward borrowers with low or moderate income.
+The Louisiana Housing Corporation (LHC) offers a wide range of assistance to first-time buyers in the state.
+However, these are mostly geared toward borrowers with low or moderate incomes.

-The Louisiana Housing Corporation also offers home buyer education courses.
-It provides a “2-day course facilitated by a live instructor, totaling 4 hours’' at no charge.
+LHC mortgages offer competitive mortgage interest rates on 30-year, fixed-rate FHA, VA, or USDA loans, as well as down payment assistance options.
+The agency also offers home buyer education courses.
+It provides a “2-day course facilitated by a live instructor, totaling 4 hours” at no charge.
 But you can choose a paid-for option if you prefer.

-• Mortgage Revenue Bond Home (MRB Home): Fixed-rate purchase loan with an optional grant that provides up to 9% of the loan amount without interest or repayment.
+1. Mortgage Revenue Bond Home (MRB Home): Fixed-rate mortgage loan with an optional grant that provides up to 9% of the loan amount without interest or repayment.
 Grant money can be used for both down payment and closing costs

-• Mortgage Revenue Bond Assisted (MRB Assisted): Fixed-rate purchase loan with an optional second mortgage that is forgiven after three years.
-Eligible first-time buyers can borrow up to 4% of their purchase loan amount to cover down payment and closing costs
+2. Mortgage Revenue Bond Assisted (MRB Assisted): Fixed-rate purchase loan with an optional second mortgage forgiven after three years.
+Eligible first-time buyers can borrow up to 4% of their purchase loan amount to cover down payment and closing cost

 LHC Market Rate GNMA Program